xyn11/Insight-DE19A/README.md

 Distributed Computation

 ## Business Value
-Make it efficient to find the right fit
+Looking at both yelp and airbnb can be stressful, let's make it easy to find the right fit.

 ## MVP
-A platform where customers put in city, interest, output a list or a map showing recommendations.
+A platform where customers put in city, interest, price range, output a list or a map showing recommendations.